Chat with us, powered by LiveChat

 Sunday & Monday, November 17-18, 2024 | 8:30am-4:30pm ET Both Days

-Discover the methodology behind defining a BIT/TAT/CARE team and team structure, including who should be on the team and what types of concerns the team should respond to.
-Participants will learn how to implement NABITA’s objective Risk Rubric for referrals, apply mandated assessments, and administer thorough interventions.
+Discover the methodology behind defining a BIT/CARE/TAT team and team structure, including who should be on the team and what types of concerns the team should respond to.
+Participants will learn how to implement NABITA’s Risk Rubric for objective referrals, apply mandated assessments, and administer thorough interventions.
 Further insights will be offered into developing strategies for marketing and advertising the team.
 NABITA faculty members draw from their years of expertise, research, and literature in threat assessment, psychology, and law enforcement.

 Attendees will benefit from interactive case studies and ample time for discussion, ensuring a comprehensive understanding of both the foundational and advanced aspects of effective BIT/TAT/CARE team operations.
 Our faculty members recognize that each process, team, and school is unique.
 The NABITA Standards for Behavioral Intervention Teams present a flexible framework for building a team that meets the institution’s needs.
 Participants will learn how to apply the standards within unique contexts.